top of page

 October and November we teach you how to tuck the roses up for the winter and how we prune the Ramblers, Ramblers are best pruned in the autumn and we show you how and why.

-NEW this season, 2025, in June we have an Art workshop, two days learning to express your artistic self painting in acrylics on board, our resident artist Henry Sabini will be on hand to encourage you to be free with colour and brush stokes, be as bold as our blooms!
+This season in June 2025, we have an Art workshop, two days learning to express your artistic self painting in acrylics on board, our resident artist Henry Sabini will be on hand to encourage you to be free with colour and brush stokes, be as bold as our blooms!

-Apuldram Roses aims to inspire you to love the rose our nations flower after all and a part of our long history.
+Apuldram Roses aims to inspire you to love the rose.
+It's our nations flower after all, and a part of our long history.
 So come and join us.

 Comments